InvoiceShelf/docker/README.md

 alter user 'invoiceshelf' identified with mysql_native_password by '<your password>';
 ```

-### Run with Docker Compose

-To run with `docker-compose` follow the steps:

-1. Copy the `docker-compose.yml.example` to `docker-compose.yml`
-2. Change the environment variables in the [provided example](./docker-compose.yml.example) to reflect your database credentials.

-Note that in order to avoid writing credentials directly into the file, you can create a `db_secrets.env` and use the `env_file` directive (see the [docs](https://docs.docker.com/compose/environment-variables/#the-env_file-configuration-option)).

 ### Docker secrets

 As an alternative to passing sensitive information via environment variables, _FILE may be appended to some of the environment variables, causing the initialization script to load the values for those variables from files present in the container.
 In particular, this can be used to load passwords from Docker secrets stored in /run/secrets/<secret_name> files.